makovalab-psu/NoiseCancellingRepeatFinder/README.md

 and the corresponding cigars file, map intervals (or positions) from the genome to the corresponding positions on the simulated reads.

-Intervals are one per line, <chrom> start> <end>, origin-zero half-open.
-Any additional columns are copied to the output.
+Intervals are one per line, <chrom> start> <end>.
+Coordinates are zero-based and exclude the end position.
+Any additional columns are copied to the output."""
 ```

 #### Scripts to evaluate classifier performance